 April 20, 2021 Update: With the show trial's guilty verdict in, at BEL we will re-evaluate the case.
 In the meantime we've modified the wording of our first sentence, below...

-Former detective (and now fisherman and a fisher of men) Kevin Hill joins Bob Enyart to discuss the murder of George Floyd by ex-Minneapolis police officer Derek Chauvin.
+Former detective (and now fisherman and a fisher of men) Kevin Hill joins Bob Enyart to discuss the death of George Floyd and the actions of Minneapolis police officer Derek Chauvin.